 - London Road, Superior Street and Canal Park are the most convenient places to watch the race.
 In order to secure a parking spot near these locations, you will want to get to your viewing location early.

 Runner tracking system

-The runner tracking system is available on the Grandma’s Marathon App.
-Race fans can track marathon and half marathon participants’ progress via the Live Runner Tracking map available on race day, June 16, at www.grandmasmarathon.com.
+The runner tracking system will be available on the Grandma’s Marathon App.
+Race fans will be able to track marathon and half marathon participants’ progress via the Live Runner Tracking map available on race day, June 16, at www.grandmasmarathon.com.